-Kit designs have been revealed for the Euro 2020 tournament, which draw on a range of inspiration, from 1990s music videos to original artwork.
+Kit designs for all 24 countries participating in the delayed Euro 2020 tournament have been unveiled, drawing on a range of inspiration, from 1990s music videos to 19th century art movements.

-The 24-country tournament was supposed to take place this past summer, but has been postponed to the summer of 2021 because of the coronavirus pandemic.
+The tournament was supposed to take place in 2020, but was postponed to this June because of the pandemic.
 Despite the date change, the event is still being styled as Euro 2020.

 Nike’s design process

 Nike has designed the kits for nine teams including England, Portugal and France.
 The latest designs incorporate the brand’s technology and focus on sustainability, while the visual cues are more retro — taking inspiration from the 1990s, for example.

 Nike vice president of apparel Scott Munson tells Design Week that this year’s kits have created a bigger “toolbox for design”.
 He draws attention to the way that the new knitting technology allows for a multi-layered look, incorporating “hidden design elements” such as subtle patterns, and bolder imagery on top.
 Munson says that this has been especially useful in designing the England kits, and will allow Nike to explore this technology more in the future.